What is Sleep Apnea?

 If you feel like you never get a good night's rest and snore loudly, you may suffer from sleep apnea.
 This sleep disorder causes a person to stop breathing for periods of time while sleeping.
 This serious disorder needs medical attention to prevent it from affecting your overall health.
-At Laser Dental Bakersfield, we can help you understand the issues that sleep apnea can cause.
+At Laser Dental Bakersfield, we have family dentistry services that can help you understand the issues that sleep apnea can cause.

 What is Sleep Apnea?

 A person may suffer from obstructive sleep apnea or central sleep apnea.
 Most commonly, we see patients with obstructive sleep apnea, which occurs when the airflow stops while you sleep.
 It is usually the result of excessive throat tissue that folds when you sleep.

 Central sleep apnea, which is less common, is an issue with the brain.
 There is not an airway blockage with central sleep apnea.
 Instead, the brain stops telling the appropriate muscles to breathe.
 It is most common with medical issues, such as stroke and heart failure.